Ch1mp3y/ch1mp3y.github.io/_posts/2022-07-31-Websockets.md

 What usually happens is something like this:
 With the upgrade request the client sends some form of token: a cookie-value or a session token or something.
-The server then responds with 'hey man, here is your websocket connection'.
+The server then responds with the `101 switching protocols`.
 After the connection is established no further checks on authentication are done.

 Everything you send via the websocket is generally free from any authentication tokens.